RobertoBochet/git101/README.md

 ## Getting Started

 In order for the slides to work (ie. display anything) you need to run:
-`git submodule update --init --depth 1`
+`git submodule update --init`

 In case you need the mathjax submodule as well
-`git submodule update --init --depth 1 --recursive`
+`git submodule update --init --recursive`

+You can add `--depth 1` to the previous commands to improve the update speed but only if you are using the latest `reveal.js` module.

 ## How do I use this thing?